drvinceknight/gt/_topics/about-the-course.md

 ## Assessment

-There are two piece of assessment in this course:
+There are three pieces of assessment in this course:

+- Individual ongoing assessment (20%)
-- Individual coursework (40%)
+- Individual research project (20%)
-- Group coursework (60%)
+- Group research project (60%)

 More information about assessment: [here]({{ site.baseurl}}/assessment/)